nosas/blog/toonvision/classification/article.md

 Overall, it would be ideal for the dataset to consist mostly of large, close-up objects because they contain more information about the object.
 Small, far-away objects lose information about the object and are not as useful for training.
-Further more, we could simulate this loss of information through image augmentation - rescaling or blurring/pixelating the image.
+Furthermore, we could simulate this loss of information through image augmentation - rescaling or blurring/pixelating the image.

 It would make a fun project to create a model that upscales the images to a higher resolution.
 Then we could use those high-resolution images in this dataset.